 No one is surprised to hear about smart cars, smart bulbs, smart loudspeakers, smart glasses, smart surveillance cameras, smart dog collars, smart kitchen appliances… They all are connected, they all are interdependent.
-As technologies in general and sensors in particular are becoming more available and the size of devices is getting smaller, with functionalities improving at the same time, we will soon face the Internet of Everything with its own laws.
+As IoT technologies in general and sensors in particular are becoming more available and the size of devices is getting smaller, with functionalities improving at the same time, we will soon face the Internet of Everything with its own laws.
 Just imagine the scale of the disaster if something goes wrong.
+Here comes the moment when you have to resort to IoT testing.

 Humankind evolves, as do things that come with it.
 Internet of Things devices have been picking up stream in the recent years due to Internet availability, cloud deployment, and the spread of microservices.
 As the statistics show, the amount of IoT connected devices is going to hit 75 billion by 2025 — ten times the current human population.